Sustainable Agriculture

 Credits 5

-(Formerly GRBD 150) Course focuses on the principles of sustainable agriculture for animal, crop, and garden production.
+Course focuses on the principles of sustainable agriculture for animal, crop, and garden production.
 Students will learn to make a farm, homestead, or garden a reality or to make current agricultural endeavors more sustainable, efficient, and profitable.
 Students will learn sustainable theory and be able to apply this to the nuts and bolts of market gardens, food forests, livestock management, and small farm operations.
 This class may include students from multiple sections.
+(Formerly GRBD 150)

 SAGE 151: Food, Culture and Society